 - Once the page comes in view, Switch to the left pane and navigate to this path-

 Task Scheduler Library > Microsoft > Windows > UpdateOrchestrator

-- Thereafter double click on Reboot option.
+- Thereafter double click on the Reboot option.

-- Now hit OK to save changes henceforth right-click on Reboot option and choose Disable from the context menu.
+- Now hit OK to save changes henceforth right-click on the Reboot option and choose Disable from the context menu.

 - Note: You have to edit the permission to make these settings stay otherwise they will fade the moment you close Task Scheduler.
-To restrict Windows changing the settings, here is the procedure-
+To restrict Windows from changing the settings, here is the procedure-

 - Navigate to the following path-